edelstone/material-palette-generator/README.md

 - Most of this is copyright Google Inc. If you do anything with their code, please maintain the licenses they indicate at the top of the large files.
 - You can use any of my modifications without credit, except...
 - Favicon image courtesy of [Roundicons](https://roundicons.com/) and pulled from [flaticon.com](https://flaticon.com).
 If you reuse it, please continue to credit the creator.

+Many thanks to [Ziya Fenn](https://github.com/ziyafenn) for their valuable contributions to the project.

 ## Tech